 Other receivables include amounts owed to the University by GCE, the City of Phoenix under a Development Agreement and other entities.
-The University had a receivable from GCE totaling \$325 and \$231 as of June 30, 2022 and 2021, respectively.
+The University had a receivable from GCE totaling \$1,037 and \$325 as of June 30, 2023 and 2022, respectively.
 Under the terms of the Development Agreement effective July 1, 2015, the City of Phoenix has agreed to reimburse the University for public infrastructure improvements that the University completes in the neighborhood surrounding its campus.
 The funds that are used to reimburse the University accumulate over time from a portion of the sales taxes generated by the University, which have been remitted to the City of Phoenix, up to a maximum amount of \$19,000.
-The total receivable from the City of Phoenix (including construction bonds) totaled \$3,366 and \$3,170 as of June 30, 2022 and 2021, respectively.
-The University also includes accrued interest income from its investments in other receivables which totaled \$659 as of June 30, 2022.
+The total receivable from the City of Phoenix (including construction bonds) totaled \$6,223 and \$3,366 as of June 30, 2023 and 2022, respectively.
+The University also includes accrued interest income from its investments in other receivables which totaled \$48 and \$659 as of June 30, 2023 and 2022, respectively.